These VPNs will keep you safe when Torrenting

 If you are not sure where to look, Google (or better yet, DuckDuckGo) is your friend.
 Many ISPs block torrent sites, so there’s a very good chance you’ll need a VPN running just to access them.

 Although not true of all sites, many public torrent sites are quite “spammy.”
 Pop-ups and inappropriate ads can be kept under control using a good adblocker.
+If you're not sure what site to use, check out our best torrent sites article for a list of the best in 2020.

 Start downloading a torrent